Valve00/SET09102_Portfolio/Week2.md

 After completing these short steps the IDE was completely setup to start working on the group project.

 Potential alternative config settings\
-While setting my development environment up I didn't face any inconveniences, but I could see how someone using a different Operating System to Windows could face some problems as Visual Studio is not available for them, therefore one potential alternative would be to use a different IDE.
+While setting my development environment up I didn't face any inconveniences, but I could see how someone using a different Operating System to Windows or MacOs could face some problems as Visual Studio is not available for them, therefore one potential alternative would be to use a different IDE.